jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 But there are exceptions!
 The cranking enrichment in particular is very tricky.

-Throughout this process, the running total is stored as a 16-bit value in r7:r6.
+Throughout this process, the running total is stored as a 16-bit value in r7:r6, and at the end it's stored in 4F:4E

 ## Fractional values
 Now there is one thing that can be hard to keep track of when reading fuel map related code, and I can't avoid explaining this before we get into the code.
 The fuel adjustment values are generally fractions, most commonly using a denominator of 128, but occasionally other values.
 Now there's no easy way to store fractions as individual values in a simple 8-bit system like the 8051.
 Instead, only the numerator is stored, and the division by 128 must happen in the code.
 But division is generally complicated in a system like this.
 Luckily, both division and multiplication by powers of 2 are relatively simple (for the same reason that powers of 10 are easy in our everyday decimal system).
 The way that division by 128 is typically achieved is by: